 (b) may send the charge back to the court that refused to make the order to be dealt with further.

-[Section 31 amended by No. 2 of 2008 s.
+[Section 31 amended: No. 2 of 2008 s.
 35.]

 32. Appeal under s.
 25, decision on

 (1) This section applies in the case of an appeal commenced under section 25 in relation to a charge of which an accused has been acquitted on account of unsoundness of mind under The Criminal Code section 27.